ioarun/ioarun.github.io/about.md

 permalink: /about/
 ---

-I am an aspiring Artificial Intelligence researcher.I am currently working on Reinforcement Learning related problems.Previous to this, I did projects in several domains one of which was Internet of Things.When I am not doing all this, I enjoy playing guitar or reading on my kindle.
+I am an aspiring Artificial Intelligence researcher.I am currently working on robot motion and planning using AI.Previous to this, I did projects in several domains one of which was Internet of Things.When I am not doing all this, I enjoy playing guitar or reading on my kindle.

 *"We can only see a short distance ahead, but we can see plenty there that needs to be done."*
                                                                               *- Alan Turing*

+### Interests

+* Artificial Intelligence
+* Robotics
+* Reinforcement Learning

 ### Achievements